-Around 5 p.m. on April 19, there were reports of smoke from the building housing the energy storage system at APS's McMicken site in Surprise, Ariz.
+Around 5 p.m. on April 19, 2019, there were reports of smoke from the building housing the energy storage system at APS's McMicken site in Surprise, Ariz.
 Hazardous Material units and first responders arrived on scene to secure the area.
-For reasons still unknown, approximately three hours after the reports of smoke and shortly after the door was opened, the site experienced a catastrophic failure.
+Approximately three hours after the reports of smoke and shortly after the door was opened, the site experienced a catastrophic failure.
 Injured first responders were transported to area hospitals.
 An investigation led by APS, with first-responder representatives, the system integrator, manufacturers and third-party engineering and safety experts, is underway to determine the cause of the incident.

 The investigation is following a methodical and thorough process to determine exactly what happened.
-The pace of activity and timing for completing the investigation are secondary to safely conducting quality work.
+While we have shared various learnings along the way, the pace of activity and timing for completing the investigation are secondary to safely conducting quality work.
 Periodic updates will be posted to report on the investigative process and progress being made.
 Until the investigation is completed, the parties involved cannot speculate about the cause of the incident.
 While the recovery of the first responders injured on scene during the incident remains top of mind for all involved with the investigation, their progress and status will not be included in these updates.